 Our US portfolio is grouped into industry verticals where we are continuing our strategy of consolidating businesses under industry executives who can add value via organic growth and cross company synergies.
 We made a number of acquisitions in our verticals during the period.

-New US Investments - Verticals
+New US investments - verticals

-Vertical Number of Acquisitions JZCP Investment (\$ Millions)
+Vertical Number of Acquisitions

-No cash

-Industrial Services required

-Solutions 3 from JZCP
+Industrial Services Solutions 3 No cash required from JZCP

-Healthcare Revenue Cycle

-Management 2 1.4
+Healthcare Revenue Cycle Management 2 1.4

 Testing Services 2 0.5

-Other 3.9

-7 5.8
+Other - 3.9 7 5.8